publishpress/PublishPress-Authors/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning v2.0.0](https://semver.org/spec/v2.0.0.html).

+= [3.2.4] - UNRELEASED =

+* Fixed: Fixed the error displayed on Windows servers when the constant DIRECTORY_SEPARATOR is not defined;

 = [3.2.3] - 2020-03-16 =

 * Fixed: Wrong URL for the file multiple-authors-widget.css;